exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 (See the General Issues discussion for more on this common problem.)

-The second issue is that the soluition contains a sequence of if statements, rather than iterating over some data structure that holds the pairs.
+The second issue is that the solution contains a sequence of if statements, rather than iterating over some data structure that holds the pairs.